PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 19:46:40
+Last updated: 2024-04-05 19:47:14
-Random Quote: For the first time in my life, I don't want to find myself in three years with some random girl.
-No matter how many boobs she has. - Barney Stinson
+Random Quote: Where some choose to look at this bra half-empty, I choose to look at this bra half-full. - Barney Stinson